nitewind-waz/nitewindz-bot/PRIVACY.md

 ---

 **Contact:**
-For questions or concerns about this policy, contact the developer via Discord: `nitewind#xxxx` or GitHub/email.
+For questions or concerns about this policy, contact the developer via Discord: `nitewinds.` or email: 'nitewindwaz@gmail.com'.